dmoles/gyrotrope-font/README.md

 As I said of Gyrochrome, if you find it useful, I'm happy, but if you can afford a real typographer you should definitely hire one.

+Gyrotrope is available in two versions, the original _Gyrotrope_ and _Gyrotrope Text_.
+Gyrotrope Text has redrawn symbols and punctuation, better kerning, and more glyphs, as well as slightly different metrics and proportions, and I recommend it over the original for most applications.
-(That said, issue reports are welcome.)
+That said, while the original is no longer under active development, issue reports are welcome for both.

-Gyrotrope is available in six weights, from Regular (400) to Heavy (900).
+Both are available in six weights, from Regular (400) to Black (900).

--- David Moles, 2025-02-03
+-- David Moles, 2025-05-20

 ## Designer